December 10, 2019

 Sometimes we hurt ourselves more in attempting to avoid pain than if we had stopped resisting and let ourselves simply feel it.
 As uncomfortable as grief feels, it is part of the natural healing process.
 While it may be tempting to try to numb or avoid the pain of loss through negative coping mechanisms like alcohol, drugs, overspending, isolating, or living in a state of perpetual denial, these behaviors actually extend the duration and severity of our suffering instead of alleviating it.
 So contrary to what our instincts may tell us—to escape, to avoid, to do anything other than feel the pain of our loss—the paradoxical truth is that the only way out of our grief is to move through it.

-2. Control what you can and accept everything else.
+2. Holidays and Loss: Control what you can and accept everything else.

 Let’s say holiday music and festive decorations are inexorable reminders of your mother’s perpetual holiday cheer, or the opening bars of White Christmas trigger painful ruminations that your ex is now celebrating with someone else.
 Though it would be difficult to barrage yourself against music and public decorations for all of November and December, you can take steps to minimize the frequency and intensity of your daily dose.
 Shop online for Christmas gifts instead of soldiering through the shopping malls, listen to your own Spotify mix of non-seasonal music in lieu of the radio, and decorate your house with fresh flowers and other beautiful things that don’t invoke holiday-induced sadness.

-3. Create a plan to minimize anticipatory dread.
+3. Holidays and Loss: Create a plan to minimize anticipatory dread.